jqphu/blog/data/blog/consistency-vs-intensity.md

 Going back to my original anecdote about working late at night.
 The reason this is so appealing is I get long periods of intense focused work.
-However, this cannot be maintained for a long time since it throws of my week.
+However, this cannot be maintained for a long time since it throws off my week.
 Instead, I need to schedule time for this intense focused work to ensure it is consistent.
 The answer to this is again to schedule deep work blocks.

 ## Defer Inspiration